json-schema-org/json-schema-spec/jsonschema-core.md

 If the `items` subschema is applied to any positions within the instance array, it produces an annotation result of boolean true, indicating that all remaining array elements have been evaluated against this keyword's subschema.
-This annotation affects the behavior of `unevaluatedItems` in the Unevaluated vocabulary.
+This annotation affects the behavior of `unevaluatedItems`.

 Omitting this keyword has the same assertion behavior as an empty schema.